yaira2/Quick-Pad/translator.md

 - The file should reside in "Quick Pad (Universal Windows)\MultilingualResources\QuickPad.[language_code].xlf

 #### Don't have access to Visual Studio
 You can contact the project owner "Yair A" on Discord Yair#3380 to send you a file for a Language of your choice.
-Preferably, you can submit the translated file with GitHub using the "Upload file" menu.
+Preferably, you can submit the translated file with GitHub and propose the Pull request to the project.
 Alternatively, send it back on Discord work too.

+#### Submit a translate file into GitHub (If you don't have access to Visual Studio: Part 2)
+After you have finish working with the translation, you can manually upload the file into a project, we would love to add your GitHub profile into a translator contributor as well if you do this step.
+- Log into a GitHub
+- Fork the project using the "Fork" button located on the top right
+- Open folder "Quick Pad"
+- Open folder "MultilingualResources"
+- On the top right of the Folder path, click "Upload files" to update your translation
+- Choose the file that you finished working on
+- On the "Commit changes" state the title such as "Adding translation for "Your language"" etc.
+- You can put on the description too such as "Update transalation typo" etc.
+- Checked "Create a new branch for this commit and start a pull request.
+[Learn more about pull requests.](https://help.github.com/en/articles/about-pull-requests)"
+- Click "Propose changes" when you done
+- Wait for GitHub to process your change
+- It will redirect you to "Open a pull request"
+- Click "Create pull request" and inform developer to add it to a project

 ### Open the file
 #### Inside Visual Studio | First time open the file